H.C. Andersen

 “No, Your Highness,” said the servant.
 “It is a living bird.”

-The princess heard the cheerful chiming from her window and sent a lady-in-waiting to ask what it was.
+The princess heard the cheerful chiming from her window and sent a lady-in-waiting to inquire what it was.
 “A pot,” said the swineherd.
 “When it boils, it sings and shows you what the people are cooking.”

 “Ten kisses from the princess,” the swineherd answered.

-“A new song for the pigs, Your Majesty!” cried someone, and the emperor shook his head and went inside.
+“A new song for the pigs, Your Majesty!” cried someone, and the emperor merely shook his head and went inside.

 “A hundred kisses from the princess,” said the swineherd.

 The princess stared.
 “You!” she cried softly.
-“You are the prince who sent the rose and the nightingale.”
+“You are the prince who sent the rose and the nightingale!”

 The prince bowed and walked away through the silver threads of rain.